CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Experiments

-\paragraph{Domain Generalization in Semantic Segmentation} We improve the DG performance for urban-scene segmentation by building upon existing DG methods, including ColorAug, DAFormer~\cite{hoyer2022daformer} and HRDA~\cite{hoyer2022hrda}.
-To show the effectiveness of the generated dataset, we train a semantic segmentation model with each DG method on a combination of the 2975 Cityscapes image-label pairs and the 2500 generated image-label pairs (500 images for 5 weather conditions including clear, foggy, night-time, rainy, and snowy) from scratch.
-We compare our approach with various dataset generation approaches, including DatasetDM~\cite{datasetdm}, DGInStyle~\cite{jia2023dginstyle}.
-DATUM~\cite{benigmim2023one}, and InstructPix2Pix~\cite{brooks2023instructpix2pix}. \footnote{ For DATUM~\cite{benigmim2023one}, we provide an additional image for each weather condition to meet the requirements of the one-shot UDA setting.
-For InstructPix2Pix~\cite{brooks2023instructpix2pix}, we modify the weather conditions of the images using instruction prompts (e.g., ``change the weather condition to \{...\}'') while preserving the original segmentation maps. }
+\paragraph{Domain Generalization in Semantic Segmentation} For the evaluation, we train on the Cityscapes~\cite{cityscapes} and test on ACDC~\cite{acdc}, Dark Zurich (DZ)~\cite{dz}, BDD100K (BDD)~\cite{bdd100k}, and Mapillary Vistas (MV)~\cite{neuhold2017mapillary}.
+We improve the DG performance for urban-scene segmentation by building upon existing DG methods, including ColorAug, DAFormer~\cite{hoyer2022daformer} and HRDA~\cite{hoyer2022hrda}.
+To show the effectiveness of the generated dataset, we train a semantic segmentation model with each DG method on a combination of the 2975 Cityscapes image-label pairs and the 2500 generated image-label pairs from scratch.
+We generate 500 images for 5 adverse weather or lighting conditions including clear, foggy, night-time, rainy, and snowy.

-\paragraph{Implementation Details} Throughout our experiments, we use Stable Diffusion XL~\cite{sdxl} as the pretrained T2I model.
-For a fair comparison, we reimplement DatasetDM~\cite{datasetdm} with SDXL as well.
-We fix the rank of both the original LoRA and CA-LoRA at 64 and set the training iterations to 10k.
-While our method requires additional fine-tuning of the T2I model, increasing training time compared to DatasetDM, this process (\ie, CA-LoRA fine-tuning) takes only one hour on a single Tesla V100 GPU, incurring minimal computational cost.
-Thus, its overhead remains marginal compared to the 20-hour training time of the label generator.
-We explore the selected proportion of CA-LoRA across 1\%, 2\%, 3\%, 5\%, and 10\%, since 0\% and 100\% represent DatasetDM and the original LoRA, respectively.
-The diffusion timestep $t$ for identifying the desired concept is set to 81 out of 1000 timesteps.
-The results of our hyper-parameter search, along with details such as the label generator architecture, are provided in \Cref{appn:imple}.